firezone/firezone/rust/client-tunnel/README.md

-# linux-tunnel
+# firezone-client-tunnel

-A privileged tunnel process that can communicate with the Linux GUI Client
+A privileged tunnel process that can communicate with the Linux GUI Client (and eventually Windows)

 ## Files